barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 </component>
 ```

 We will add this contribution in the `src/test/resources` folder of our project and update the test to deploy that contribution component to our test by adding `@Deploy("org.nuxeo.oauth2.nuxeo-oauth-client-credentials:oauth2-contrib.xml")` to our test deployment list.
 We also have to write a test to verify the configuration.
-As our current implementation returns a dumb token for every request, we will write a test that ensure that I get an `Exception` when I point to a non existent IDP configuration:
+As our current implementation returns a dumb token for every request, we will write a test that ensure that I get an `Exception` when I point to a non-existent IDP configuration:

 ```java
 @Test(expected = OAuth2Exception.class)